Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 \begin{lemma} Let $\Vbulk_0=0$, and let $u^\obs_{j}$ and $\Vobs_j$ be of the form as in Definition~\ref{def:cVobs}.
 The map \eqref{e:Vobspt} is then given as follows.
 In Case (1), for $x\in \{a,b\}$,

 \end{lemma}

 \begin{proof} This follows from straightforward evaluation of \eqref{e:Vobspt} using~\eqref{e:fWick}. \end{proof}

-To continue the warm-up for the interacting case, we illustrate how these equations reproduce the direct computations of correlation functions.
-When $r_{0}=0$ by a computation using Definition~\ref{def:cVobs}, the formulas~\eqref{e:s5cora} and~\eqref{e:s5corb1}--\eqref{e:s5corb2} imply the correlation functions in Cases (1) and (2) are given by
+To continue the warm-up for the interacting case, we illustrate how these equations reproduce the direct computations of correlation functions (and explain the terminology of observable coupling constants).
+When $r_{0}=0$, by a computation using Definition~\ref{def:cVobs}, the formulas~\eqref{e:s5cora} and~\eqref{e:s5corb1}--\eqref{e:s5corb2} imply the correlation functions in Cases (1) and (2) are given by